SemeonMurzov/SketPH/README.md

 # SketPH
-SketPH is a smoothed particle hydrodynamics code with a purpose of sketching.
+SketPH is a smoothed particle hydrodynamics code with a purpose of sketching

-#run code
+# run code
 add to the PYTHONPATH export PYTHONPATH=/path/to/the/folder/which/contains/sketph/folder/:${PYTHONPATH}

 python simulation.py